ProvCheck Terms and Conditions

 (c) a reference to:

-(i) a party to the Agreement includes that party’s permitted assigns;
+(i) a party to these Terms includes that party’s permitted assigns;

 (ii) personnel includes officers, employees, contractors and agents, but a reference to the Client’s personnel does not include the Supplier;